 Save Plastic!
 Use Glacier's Water Filling Stations

-Another way to reduce waste and recycle is to carry a reusable water bottle.
-Disposable plastic water bottles are no longer sold in the park.
-You can refill your water bottle at one of the park's water filling stations.
-Filling stations are found at the Logan Pass and St. Mary Visitor Centers as well as in the Many Glacier Hotel, Swiftcurrent Motor Inn, Rising Sun Motel, and Lake McDonald Lodge.
+To reduce waste and encourage visitors to use their own reusable water bottles, disposable plastic water bottles are no longer sold in the park.
+Water filling stations are found at the Visitor Centers as well as in the Many Glacier Hotel, Swiftcurrent Motor Inn, Rising Sun Motel, and Lake McDonald Lodge.
 Bring your reusable water bottle, enjoy Glacier's refreshing water, and help us reduce, reuse, and recycle!
 Click here for a map of waterbottle filling stations.